etiennep249/qdfm/README.md

 It is still a work in progress.
 Currently only works on X11, wayland support planned.

+Meant as an alternative to dolphin/nautilus without any dependencies on KDE/GNOME, useable with any WM.

 # Dependencies:

 XDG_DESKTOP_PORTAL and an implementation.